KBPonVENGE/Performance-Mod/README.md

 - Download the latest release here.

-- Download and open PredMod.zip
+- Download and open PerformanceMod.zip

-- Extract the "files" folder from PredMod.zip into your Venge Client Resource Swapper
+- Extract the "files" folder from PerformanceMod.zip into your Venge Client Resource Swapper

-- Extract the "predmodscript.js" & "charfix.js" into your Venge Client Userscripts folder
+- Extract the "performanceModscript.js" & "charfix.js" into your Venge Client Userscripts folder

 - Launch or restart your client